Patricia Kopatchinskaja

 Chamber music partners

 Regular chamber music partners include cellist Sol Gabetta, clarinettist Reto Bieri and the pianists Joonas Ahonen, Markus Hinterhäuser, Polina Leschenko and Anthony Romaniuk.
 In April 2016, Kopatchinskaja performed with Anoushka Shankar at a concert in Konzerthaus Berlin, Germany.
-The Raga Piloo was composed, performed and recorded by Ravi Shankar as a duet with Yehudi Menuhin on the album West Meets East, Volume 2 in 1968.
+They played Raga Piloo, which Ravi Shankar composed, performed, and recorded as a duet with Yehudi Menuhin on the 1968 album West Meets East, Volume 2.

 Historically informed performance